Sign up for Chalkbeat Detroit’s free daily newsletter to keep up with the city’s public school system and Michigan education policy.

 The science of reading refers to a body of knowledge that emphasizes phonics along with building vocabulary and background knowledge.

-Those opposed to the bills, mainly local district superintendents and administrators, worry school systems won’t receive the funding necessary to meet the proposed standards in the legislation.
-They also say the ongoing teacher shortage would make filling needed positions, such as literacy coaches, unfeasible.
+Those opposed to the bills, mainly local district superintendents and administrators, worry school systems won’t receive the funding necessary to meet the new standards in the legislation.
+They also say the ongoing teacher shortage will make filling needed positions, such as literacy coaches, unfeasible.

-Senate Bill 567 would require districts to screen all students for difficulty in decoding language and other characteristics of dyslexia.
+Senate Bill 567 will require districts to screen all students for difficulty in decoding language and other characteristics of dyslexia.
 It would require interventions in the science of reading for struggling students.
-Those interventions would be based on each students’ needs and could include specialized phonics instruction, technology, or small group breakouts.
+Those interventions will be based on each students’ needs and could include specialized phonics instruction, technology, or small group breakouts.

-The bill called for districts to make those changes by the 2027-28 school year.
+The bill calls for districts to make those changes by the 2027-28 school year.

-The amended version of the bill that moved out of committee Wednesday would give districts another year to comply with the new requirements and clarified that other types of instruction would be allowed after teachers attempt to use decoding, a key aspect of phonics instruction.
+The amended version of the bill that moved out of the House Education Committee Wednesday will give districts another year to comply with the new requirements and clarified that other types of instruction would be allowed after teachers attempt to use decoding, a key aspect of phonics instruction.

-Another bill, Senate Bill 568, would put more stringent standards on teacher education programs.
-Universities would be required to provide instruction in the science of reading and best practices for teaching students with dyslexia.
+Another bill, Senate Bill 568, will put more stringent standards on teacher education programs.
+Universities will be required to provide instruction in the science of reading and best practices for teaching students with dyslexia.

 Michigan has long had a literacy problem.